MA Criminology / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You want to develop your intellectual, critical and analytic skills in the academic areas of criminology and criminal justice
+- Develop your intellectual, critical and analytic skills in the academic areas of criminology and criminal justice.

-- You are interested in the interactions between politics, criminology and criminal justice and the impact of public policy in these areas
+- Explore the interactions between politics, criminology and criminal justice, and the impact of public policy in these areas.

-- You are looking for a high level course to prepare you for a wide range of career paths
+- Study a high-level course to prepare you for a wide range of career paths.

 UK/EU students (per annum): £9,500

 UK/EU students (per annum): £4,750

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.

 Self-funded international applicants for this course will be required to pay a deposit of £1,000 towards their tuition fees before a confirmation of acceptance for studies (CAS) is issued.
 This deposit will only be refunded if immigration permission is refused.
 We will notify you about how and when to make this payment.